The Garden in the Rue Cortot, Montmartre

 |Le déjeuner des canotiers, 1881|

-A big criticism of Renoir (and of Impressionism in general) is that it's all just too pretty, with no intellectual depth and a reliance on trifling subject matter.
-But I think there's a place for simple beauty in this world.
-And Renoir, born in Limoges France, started his career as an apprentice to a porcelain painter, so it's not surprising to me that the decorative was so prominent in his work.
+A big criticism of Renoir (and of Impressionism in general) is that it's all just TOO pretty, with no intellectual depth and a reliance on trifling subject matter.
+Meh.
+I appreciate it for what it is, because I believe there's a place for beauty in this world.
+Keeping in mind that Renoir was born in Limoges France and started his career as an apprentice to a porcelain painter, it's not surprising that the decorative dominates in his work.

-So, granted, Renoir is admittedly a bit much for my tastes.
-And there's just SO much Renoir out there.
-The Impressionists were a prolific bunch, especially the longer-lived ones like Monet and Renoir, but I think our man takes the prize for most thousands of paintings.
-Enough paintings, anyway, to fill the Barnes Collection, and for nearly every major museum to have at least one, or two, or more.
+Let's acknowledge this: the man's work is mind-numbingly ubiquitous.
+There's just SO much Renoir out there.
+The Impressionists as a group were a prolific bunch, especially the longer-lived ones like Monet and Renoir, but I think the latter takes the prize for most thousands of paintings.
+Enough paintings, anyway, to fill the Barnes Collection and for nearly every major museum to have at least one, or two, or more.
 Renoir saturates the market like he did color to his canvases.

 The demonstrators' meta-message is one I embrace: museums need to collectively evaluate how and what they present.
 If a particular artist like Renoir is over-represented, then more shows that explore over-arching thematic presentations should be called for to offset that.
 With only a small fraction of the collection in a particular museum on display at any one time, let's encourage cultural institutions to find time and space for the lesser-seen pieces.
 Let's encourage more private collectors to allow their paintings to go on display; it increases the value of their paintings, after all.
-And let's encourage museums to poll their patrons to learn what works they most enjoy in a collection.
+And let's encourage museums to poll their patrons to learn what works they most enjoy in a collection...not to relegate museum collections to utter populism, but to at least include popular tastes.
 Lastly, let's recognize and act on our own individual responsibilities to seek out variety when exploring our cultural heritage.
 There's a hell of a lot to chose from, and a digital smorgasbord to present it to us if we can't get to a museum in person.